Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 * New content or comments containing keywords from Hacker News using some community built tools
 * Creating an RSS feed for a site that doesn’t provide a feed, to grab new content that we wouldn’t otherwise be able to subscribe to, like Quora.
 * Twitter searches
-* Using Google Alerts to create more opportunities, like finding blogs accepting guest posts in your topic
+* Using Google Alerts to create more opportunities, like finding blogs accepting guest posts in your niche

 **Pre requisites:**

-* A [free slack workspace](https://slack.com/create#email) or existing workspace.
+* A [free slack workspace](https://slack.com/create#email) or existing workspace
 * Create a channel in Slack to pipe this feed of content to
 * A [IFTTT](https://ifttt.com) account (**IF** **T**his **T**hen **T**hat is also free)